 Fiddler Crab: Their setup is similar to the Red Clawed Crab above.
 They get up to 2 inches wide.
 They require both land and water areas with the water being brackish (specific gravity around 1.005).
 You can keep up to 4 fiddler crabs in a 10 gallon aquarium.

 Halloween Moon Crab: These are really neat looking crabs.
 They get up to 2 to 2-1/2 inches.
 They are social and do best in groups.
-You can keep 2-3 in a 20 gallon aquarium, but if you can go bigger.
+You can keep 2-3 in a 20-gallon aquarium, but if you can go bigger the better.
 They like lots of deep sand to dig in and decorations they can climb.
 They need 2 water bowls that they can easily access, a bowl of saltwater and a bowl of freshwater with calcium.

 Western Hognose Snake